Make-School-Courses/MS-123/README.md

 ## Course Description

 Describe your course here.
 A short elevator pitch for the course, use positive, friendly language to get students excited to take your course.
-Use of I/you/we should be used over instructor/students.
+Use of I/you/we should be used over instructor/students. hooray

 ### Why you should know this (optional)